An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Design

-Although it is non-trivial to realize fine-grained network observability in current monitoring mechanism (discussed in \S\ref{subsec-challenge}), fortunately, the narrow-waist abstraction of RDMA programming \cite{kong2022collie, kim2019freeflow} can help us capture $O(\mu s)$ inter-host network dynamics during a CC operation.
-RDMA uses \textit{verbs}, an unified interface to operate RNIC hardware for data transmission and reception.
-As a result, all inter-host CC traffic via RDMA can be interpreted into verb combination, making it feasible to capture comprehensive and transient communication states inside a CC operation through verb invocation.
+Although it is non-trivial to realize fine-grained network observability in current monitoring mechanism (\S\ref{subsec-challenge}), fortunately, the narrow-waist abstraction of RDMA programming \cite{kong2022collie, kim2019freeflow} can help us capture $O(\mu s)$ online inter-host network dynamics of each RNIC.
+Meanwhile, by modeling fine-grained online network bandwidth, we can also locate transient link anomalies for proactive isolation before they directly affect training or cause fatal failures, as Appendix \ref{appendix-additional-experience} shows.